Jirō Minami: Career

+Arrest and conviction

 After World War II, Minami was arrested by the American Occupation authorities and brought before the International Military Tribunal for the Far East.
 He was convicted only of Counts 1 and 27, of being a leader in the plan to wage an unprovoked war of aggression against China, largely since he was Minister of War at the time of the Manchurian Incident.
 However, he was acquitted of waging a war of aggression against the United States, the British Commonwealth, and the Netherlands and was also acquitted of two charges related to prisoner abuse.
 He was sentenced to life in prison but was paroled in 1954 on the grounds of his health.
 He died a year later.